marviins87/BitwardenExporter/README.md

 ```
 -Change "REPLACE WITH USERNAME" with your Bitwarden username.
 -Replace $server with a self-hosted instance if needed.
 E.g. $server = "https://vault.mydomain.com"
--Choose to export your vault in .csv or .json format. (csv is the default)
+-Choose to export your vault in .csv or .json format. (json is the default)
 -Choose to enable GPG encryption or not.
 (It is not enabled by default)
 -If you enable GPG encryption, replace $keyname with the recipient. i.e. Your key's name or email address
 -Choose to enable secure deletion of files.
 (If enabled, process can take over 30 minutes)